-WinNTSetup is designed to customize your Windows operating system before you install it primarily for mass deployment.
+WinNTSetup is designed to customize your Windows operating system before installing it, primarily for mass deployment.

 During the install, you will be prompted to download the Windows Assessment and Deployment Kit (Windows ADK), a Microsoft app that's around 2MB.